usagitoneko97/klara/A4.Cfg/readme.md

 #### Algorithm

 They are a few ways to calculate the dominance relationship between nodes.
-One of the easiest way is, for each node `w`, remove the node from the graph and perform a [DFS](https://en.wikipedia.org/wiki/Depth-first_search) from source node and all the nodes that are not visited by DFS is the nodes that dominated by `w`.
+One of the easiest ways is, for each node `w`, remove the node from the graph and perform a [DFS](https://en.wikipedia.org/wiki/Depth-first_search) from source node and all the nodes that are not visited by DFS are the nodes that dominated by `w`.

 ### Dominator Tree

 #### Introduction
 Given a node n in a flow graph, the set of nodes that strictly dominate n is given by (Dom(n) − n).
 The node in that set that is closest to n is called n’s **Immediate Dominator(IDOM)**.
 To simplify the relationship of IDOM and DOM, a dominator tree is built.
 If `m` is `IDOM(n)`, then the dominator tree has an edge from `m` to `n`.
-The dominator tree for example in section above is shown below:
+The dominator tree for example in the section above is shown below:

 ![dominance tree](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/dominance_Tree.svg)
 #### Algorithm

-The algorithm for constructin the dominance tree is fairly simple.
-Consider a slightly complex dominance relationship of tree.
+The algorithm for constructing the dominance tree is fairly simple.
+Consider a slightly complex dominance relationship of a tree.

 ![dominator_tree_example](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/dominator_tree_example.svg)